samiahmad86/SaySorry/README.md

 # SaySorry
-Prototype of an Android app to learn different culture.
+A Android app to learn different culture (no back-end, only prototype)